nat06/Vector-Field-Based-Shape-Deformations-INF585/README.md

 - when moving without clicking: move the tool along the shape
 - when moving + shift + click: move the tool with a projection along the screen space
-- remove tiny circle of the tool
 - more intuitive approach with the tool
-- display velocity at each point (not at the center of each cell)
+- display velocity at each point (not at the center of each cell), and adapt the computations accordingly
-- remove argument previous_tool_pos from the functions
+- remove argument previous_tool_pos from the functions ?
 - remove require_normal_update (not sure)
-- set velocity to 0 if no movement
-- put an arrow vor the velocity direction
 - display bounding box of the grid
-- more choices of meshes
+- more choices of meshes on the gui
 - bending ?
-- use normal as vector field
 - check it is neccessary to change velocity at each integration step
 - keep deformer direction (view space, normal) + add mouse movement (add it on the gui too)
-- add a bounding box for the grid (add it on the gui too)
+- add a visual bounding box for the grid (add it on the gui too)
 - replace Nx, Ny, Nz, by only N
 - change the name of the timer => timer_update_velocity
 - add arrow for the velocity (en cours)